Ayrh1/README-Generator-/README.md

 # README Generator

 ## Description
-This application allowes user to create a customized README file
+This application allowes user to create a README File for a project

 ## Table of Contents (Optional)
 - [Installation](#installation)